t-mkosovac/Swallow/README.md

-# Sql Connection Tester
+# Swallow - SQL Connectivity Testing App

 ## Overview
-This project is an internship project for testing connectivity to a SQL server using various drivers.
-It includes a runner that runs tests based on a configuration JSON file.
-The project supports multiple drivers, including ODBC, JDBC, MSSQL and SQLClient (you can see available_drivers.py for a list of all available drivers).
+Swallow is an internship project for testing connectivity to a SQL server using various drivers.
+It includes a runner that runs connectivity tests based on a configuration JSON file.
+The project supports multiple drivers, including ODBC, JDBC, MSSQL and SQLClient (you can see available_drivers.py for a list of all available driver versions).

 ## Installation
 Before installing this project, make sure you have Docker and Python installed on your system.
 Once you have these prerequisites installed, you can install the project's dependencies by running the following command:

 ```
 pip install schedule python-dotenv
+docker-compose build
 ```

 ## Usage